 at the reporting date.

-Deferred tax liabilities are recognised for all
+Deferred tax liabilities are recognized for all

 taxable temporary differences and deferred tax